griestopf/Fusee.Tutorial/Tutorial05/README.md

  - In the scene tree we have `MeshComponent` objects but the `RenderContext.Render()` method takes `Mesh` objects.
 The reason why these two types exist is that `MeshComponent` is implemented for serialization while `Mesh` is tied to the `RenderContext` class which knows about rendering.
 To allow applications to rely on the Serialization project only, these two types are kept separate.
 For every
-   `MaterialComponent` we encounter during traversal, we will need to create a `Mesh`.
+   `MeshComponent` we encounter during traversal, we will need to create a `Mesh`.
 To keep the renderer from creating the same
    `Mesh`es again and again in each rendering step, we will keep a cache of already created `Mesh`es.
 We will implement this using a `Dictionary<MeshComponent, Mesh>` object.
  - For now we will only take the diffuse color from the `MaterialComponent` objects.